HouzuoGuo/laitos/doc/[Daemon]-DNS-server-(TCP-over-DNS).md

 ## Usage

-The laitos executable has both the server (`dnsd`) and the client built-in.
+The laitos executable has both the DNS server (`dnsd`) and the web proxy client built-in.

 ### Browse the web via a localhost HTTP(S) proxy

-The localhost (default address `127.0.0.12:8080`) proxy is compatible with all web browsers.
-It proxies HTTP and HTTPS request via TCP-over-DNS toward your laitos DNS server.
+The web proxy started on localhost (default address `127.0.0.12:8080`) is compatible with all web browsers.
+The web proxy establishes TCP-over-DNS tunnels toward your laitos DNS server using either CNAME queries or TXT queries as data carrier, and proxies both HTTP and HTTPS requests through the tunnels.

-Start the proxy by launching the laitos executable with these CLI flags:
+Start the web proxy by launching the laitos executable with these CLI flags:

 <table>
 <tr>